ThorvaldAagaard/Bridge-Robot-Utilities/README.md

 # CountPBNBoards
 Count the number of boards in a PBN-file

-# RenumberPBNBoards
+# ResetAndRenumberPBNBoards
-Renumber all boards in a PBN-file
+Renumber all boards in a PBN-file.
+Be aware that any play information is removed in the processing

 # Split_PBN
 Based on Double Dummy results in the PBN-file, this application split the file in three.
 Doubled contracts making, result more than 2000 away from the par result and the rest